Support Group Facilitators

 Mark Coplin is the new Support Group Facilitator for Portland, Oregon and Southwest Washington.
 Mark and his wife, Rebecca, provide technical support and help curate education topics and advocacy opportunities for the group.
 The Coplin family was recently introduced to the DM community when Mark’s oldest son was diagnosed with DM1 in 2019.
 After further testing identified Mark and many members of his family as positive for DM1, it became very clear to Mark and Rebecca that this was their new “Path-in-Life" and dove into everything DM.
 Mark’s 36-year long career as a registered architect in several states focused on Senior Retirement Communities and designing elements for mobility challenges, some of which may be suited for future challenges with DM.
 Mark, along with Rebecca, vow to continue to learn more about DM and to help others dealing with this disease.
 Mark attended his first Annual Conference in Philadelphia and quickly realized the he and his family are part of a larger family in the DM community.
 He is committed to helping his local support group family any way he can and looks forward to contributing to the DM community.

-Mindy Kim is the Support Group Facilitator for North Carolina and our Supportive Facebook Chats for Adults.
+Mindy Kim is the Support Group Facilitator for North & South Carolina and our Supportive Facebook Chats for Adults.
 Mindy began dancing at 3 years old in her hometown of Redlands, California.
 She immediately loved the art of and has been dancing ever since.
 While running her successful dance company in Texas in 2010 she was diagnosed with Myotonic Dystrophy.
 Mindy took it upon herself to find a new way to dance, it was then she began Chair Tap.
 Mindy now lives in Greensboro, NC where she facilitates a local support group and the Facebook messenger support group.
 Since her diagnosis she has found her “Mother Ship” in MDF’s annual conference.
 Today she teaches “Chair One Fitness," Chair tap when she can and is a constant DM Warrior advocate.
 The people in this community have become her second family and she would not be the optimist she is without their continued support.
 Her personal goal for the DM community is to get everyone to the conference at least once to meet their extended “family.”

 Kansas City Region, USA